-Before you start building you website search the web for others doing what you want to do.
+Before you start building your website search the web for others doing what you want to do.
 You will get a better idea of what your audience needs and you will get ideas for your own website.
 Join relevant social media groups.
 Join trade associations in your group and join local networking groups like BNi.
 Don’t limit yourself by only using the internet,

 Assess your strengths and weakness and do whatever you have to do to fill in the gaps in your expertise.
 For instance, I am an advocate for resilient living but I didn’t know anything about Internet Marketing.
 I joined WA to fill in the gap.

 Share with your audience projects you have completed successfully.
-What challenges did you have to overcome, what did you do to overcome those challenges.
-Use case studies and get testimonials from you clients.
+What challenges did you have to overcome, what did you do to overcome those challenges?
+Use case studies and get testimonials from your clients.
 Show people how you work.
 I like to teach people how to do what I do.
 I will do what they don’t have time for, but I want them to know what I am doing and how they can do what I do.
 Be sure to let people know why you do what you do and why the “WHY” is import to both them and to you.

 Use case stories to explain how you have helped other clients and how you can help potential clients.

 You know you and your clients need websites.
 The first lesson in WA will teach them how to do that.

 Your clients need to draw traffic to their websites.
 That is the first step to becoming an authority.
 Learning how to write content that attracts both visitors to your site and pleases the search engines is the way to get traffic.
 The best way to draw traffic to your site is to write search engine optimized, helpful content.